 Nova Scotia is a place of great bird diversity.
 We have forests and fens, mudflats and meadows, streams and shorelines—all habitats for birds.

-Unfortunately, many bird populations are in decline, including common species.
+Unfortunately, bird populations are in global decline.
 One of the main threats to birds is habitat loss.
 The Nature Trust has conservation lands which include significant and important habitat for rare bird species such as the Bobolink, Piping Plover, and Canada Warbler.
-We need to understand our bird populations so that we can protect more of these critical habitats.

 Understanding and conserving birds is critical in Nova Scotia—for the benefits birds provide locally and the role they play in global biodiversity.